H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

     server.serve_forever()
 ```

-### WOAH Service Port Reference (March 25, 2026)
+### WOAH Service Port Reference — ★ Updated March 28, 2026

-> **⚠️ Security Hardening — March 18, 2026:** All ports are locked to `127.0.0.1` as of the March 18, 2026 security hardening pass — see Ch.
-11 for the full port-lock audit and confirmed bindings.
+> **⚠️ Security Hardening — March 18, 2026 + March 28, 2026:** All ports are locked to `127.0.0.1`.
+March 18, 2026 hardening pass locked all external-facing ports.
+March 28, 2026 remediation corrected remaining `0.0.0.0` exposures on `jarvis-i-containers` (8015) and `jarvis-memory` (8056).
+See Ch.
+11 for the full port-lock audit and confirmed bindings. **96/96 containers Up as of March 28, 2026.**

 | Service | Host Port | Container Port | Network | Status |
 |---|---|---|---|---|